iizukanao/picam/README.md

     $ cd picam
     $ touch hooks/stop_record

+Recorded files are generated in rec/ directory.

 ### Mute/Unmute

-To mute:
+To mute microphone temporarily:

     $ touch hooks/mute

-To unmute:
+To unmute microphone:

     $ touch hooks/unmute

-Recorded MPEG-TS file will go in `archive` directory.

 ### Using picam in combination with nginx-rtmp-module

-To use picam with [nginx-rtmp-module](https://github.com/arut/nginx-rtmp-module), make changes to the two constants in config.h like this:
+To use picam with [nginx-rtmp-module](https://github.com/arut/nginx-rtmp-module), add the following lines to nginx.conf:

-    #define ENABLE_UNIX_SOCKETS_OUTPUT 0
-    #define ENABLE_TCP_OUTPUT 1

-Run `make` to build stream.bin.
-Add the following lines to nginx.conf:

     rtmp {
         server {